AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-i-qualified-tax-credit-bonds/sec-54a.md

 #### (C) Qualified purpose ####

-For purposes of this paragraph, the term “qualified purpose” means—
+For purposes of this paragraph, the term "qualified purpose" means—

 (i) in the case of a qualified forestry conservation bond, a purpose specified in section 54B(e),